• Skip to primary navigation

 • In a hot skillet on the stove top or on a hot griddle, use the pats of butter and brown the front and back sides of the pound cakes slices.
 Then cut up the toasted slices into 1 inch cubes.

-• Using a hand mixer or an electric mixer, whip the whipping cream on high until soft peaks begin to form.
+• Using a hand mixer or an electric mixer, whip the heavy cream on high until soft peaks begin to form.
 Gradually add in the vanilla instant pudding and whip until the pudding is completely dissolved.

 Assemble